kamranahmedse/developer-roadmap/src/data/roadmaps/graphql/content/arguments@A54vi3Ao7fBHyTuqoH_it.md

 # Arguments

-In GraphQL, an argument is a value that is passed to a field in a query or mutation.
-Arguments allow you to filter or modify the data being returned by a field.
-Arguments are defined within a field in a GraphQL schema, and have a name, a type, and an optional default value.
+Arguments in GraphQL are values passed to fields in queries and mutations to filter or modify returned data.
+They're defined in the schema with a name, type, and optional default value, enabling dynamic data retrieval.

 To learn more, visit the following links: